-- The Group acquired all of the options in VEH from the participants in the Legacy LTIP in return for options over ordinary shares in the Group (Legacy LTI Options). - Immediately following the ASX listing, a portion of the Legacy LTI Options were cancelled for a cash payment which was, in part, immediately applied to satisfy the exercise price in respect of all remaining vested options. - After listing, executive management hold shares in the Group as well as a total of 16,534,520 Legacy LTI Options to replace the legacy options that had not yet vested.
-The remaining vesting periods are consistent with the legacy share option plan. - In addition to this, a new Short Term Incentive Plan (STIP) and LTIP were put in place for 2018 including both cash, and Performance Rights for executive management.
+- The Group acquired all of the options in VEH from the participants in the legacy LTIP in return for options over ordinary shares in the Group (Legacy LTI Options). - Immediately following the ASX listing, a portion of the Legacy LTI Options were cancelled for a cash payment which was, in part, immediately applied to satisfy the exercise price in respect of all remaining vested options. - After listing, executive management hold shares in the Group as well as a total of 16,534,520 legacy LTI Options to replace the legacy options that had not yet vested.
+The remaining vesting periods are consistent with the legacy share option plan. - In addition to this a new Short Term Incentive Plan ('STIP') and LTIP was put in place for 2018 including both cash, and performance rights for executive management.

-The total granted options over unissued ordinary shares outstanding as at 31 December 2018 is 16,534,520 with a weighted average exercise price per share option of A\$0.94.
-These options are held by employees, including Lachlan Pfeiffer, Company Secretary.
-During the period 1,600,000 Performance Rights were granted, 5,341,533 options were exercised and 3,884,749 options were cancelled.
+The total granted options over unissued ordinary shares outstanding as at 31 December 2018 is 16,534,520 with a weighted average exercise price per share option of AUD\$0.94.
+During the period 1,600,000 performance rights were granted, 5,341,533 options were exercised and 3,884,749 options were cancelled.